music-encoding/guidelines/_guidelines-v3/19-ptrRef/01-ptrrefModule.md

 **@xlink:title**.
 Whereas the value of **@xlink:title** may be any string, the value of **@xlink:role** must be an absolute URI reference as defined in IETF RFC 3986, available at
-<span class="ref">http://tools.ietf.org/html/rfc3986</span>.
+<a class="link_ref" href="http://tools.ietf.org/html/rfc3986">http://tools.ietf.org/html/rfc3986</a>.
 The URI reference identifies a resource that
 describes the intended property.
 When no value is supplied, no particular role value is to be inferred.

 {% include _plainExample.html example="./v3/examples/ptrRef/ptrRef-sample316.xml" valid="false" %}